-GPS Signal W eak 🕅 ······ Blinking Yellow Flight Limits DJI GO 4 App Aircraft Status Indicator Max Altitude Height is restricted to 16 feet (5 meters) when the GPS signal is weak and Downward Vision System is activated.
-Height is restricted to 98 feet (30 meters) when the GPS signal is weak and Downward Vision System is inactivated.
+Flight Limits DJI GO 4 App Aircraft Status Indicator Max Altitude Height is restricted to 16 ft (5 m) when the GPS signal is weak and Downward Vision System is activated.
+Height is restricted to 98 ft (30 m) when the GPS signal is weak and Downward Vision System is inactivate.
 Warning: Height limit reached.
 N/A Max Distance No limit

-- If the aircraft reaches one of the limits, you can still control the aircraft, but you cannot fly it any farther. - If the aircraft flies out of the max radius, it will fly back within range automatically when the GPS signal is strong. - For safety reasons, please do not fly close to airports, highways, railway stations, railway lines, city centers, or other sensitive areas.
+• If the aircraft reaches one of the limits, you can still control the aircraft, but you cannot fly it any farther.

+- If the aircraft flies out of the max radius, it will fly back within range automatically when the GPS signal is strong. - For safety reasons, please do not fly close to airports, highways, railway stations, railway lines, city centers, or other sensitive areas.
 Fly the aircraft only within your line of sight.